filecoin-project/go-f3/README.md

 ## Integration

 The code does not yet express an API for integration into a Filecoin node.
-Coming soon.
+Coming soon!

 ## Structure
 Modules:
 - `f3`: the protocol implementation
-- `net`: the simulated network
 - `sim`: the simulation harness
 - `adversary`: specific adversarial behaviors for use in tests
 - `test`: unit tests which execute the protocol in simulation

 ## License

+Dual-licensed under MIT + Apache 2.0